jkoschma/genexplain-platform/docs/source/Chip_seq.md

 analysis.
 Gene/protein clusters are calculated based on the GeneWays interaction network.

-For details, how to launch this workflow, please refer to Section 7.2.1.3.
+For details, how to launch this workflow, please refer to description of the section classification by GO categories, signaling pathways and diseases.
 The results folder looks like this:

 ![](media/6e3899a0c8935ce0eb4dccd749a9d0d8.png)